eric-unc/520-compiler/README.md

 ## License
 As you can see in the [license file](LICENSE), this project is under the "Unlicense" which effectively releases it into the public domain.
 Basically, do what you want with my code.
 However, I don't recommend using the code for reference for COMP 520; Professor Prins explicitly doesn't allow this, and the particular subset to implement will change year-to-year.
 And of course, you will find it more rewarding to create something by yourself from scratch.

 I have taken some test files from [Ben Dod](https://github.com/benjdod/someminijavatests), which are unlicensed.
+Also, many classes in the `AbstractSyntaxTrees` package are made by Professor Prins.
 I have noted as such where I have used them.
-Also, classes in the `AbstractSyntaxTrees` package are all made by Professor Prins.

 ## Credits
 * Eric Schneider